null

 Step 2: soundproof the doors

 Knock knock.
 No seriously, knock on your doors so you can check if they are hollow or not.
 Hollow core doors, like ceiling tiles, just aren’t built to block sound.
 Replace hollow doors with a solid core door that will more effectively keep noise from passing through it.
+If you are bothered by bathroom noises and you think your door might be the issue, read our article on how to soundproof a bathroom door.

 From there you should check the gaps around the door.
 Although it may not look like much, sound can pass through, under, and around doors that don’t have acoustic seals.
 On average a closed door has about 1 square foot of space around it.
 Imagine a 1 foot hole in the middle of your wall and think of how much noise that would let in!